o3de/o3de.org/content/docs/contributing/to-docs/get-started.md

 O3DE documentation uses the [fork and pull model](https://en.wikipedia.org/wiki/Fork_and_pull_model) for contributions.
 As a contributor, you maintain a fork (your own repository of the O3DE documentation) on GitHub, and work locally to edit documentation.
 You then submit PRs from your fork for review.

 {{< note >}}
 The steps on this page use the terminal to run Git commands.
-You may complete these steps through an alternative tool of your choice, but ensure that you're completing the correct operations.
+You may complete these steps directly on GitHub and refer to the GitHub's [Repositories](https://docs.github.com/en/repositories) documentation, or through an alternative tool of your choice, such as [GitHub Desktop](https://desktop.github.com/) or another client.
+Whatever method you choose, ensure that you're completing the correct operations that are outlined on this page.
 {{< /note >}}

 ## Prerequisites